Leandrops2022/SkandiwebTestAssignment/README.md

 # SkandiwebTestAssignment
- Front-end and Back-end parts of junior test assignment
+Back-end part of junior test assignment
+ This repository comprises the back-end code files used to develop the project's api for the connection to the database.